TobyCeballos/odin_docs/docs/transactions/discount-accounting.md

 # Discount Accounting

 Discount is a deduction that is applied to the cost of an item.
-Frappe Books supports applying discount to an invoice on an item-wise basis.
+OdinPOS supports applying discount to an invoice on an item-wise basis.

 ## Enable Discount Accounting